fenago/dabiday/README.md

 The first task you need to do when you start with creating a dashboard in Power BI is to import data from source files.
 Click on Get Data option to select a data source of your choice.
 Select a data source and click on Connect.
 You can prepare the data imported in the Power Query Editor.

-- Download and import the customer dataset into Power BI:
+- Download and import the customer dataset into Power BI:</br></br>
 [![Download and Import](https://github.com/fenago/dabiday/blob/main/images/pic1.png?raw=true "Download and Import")](https://github.com/fenago/dabiday/blob/main/images/pic1.png?raw=true "Download and Import")

-- Select Customer Details XLSX:
+- Select Customer Details XLSX:</br></br>
 [![customer details](https://github.com/fenago/dabiday/blob/main/images/pic2.png?raw=true "customer details")](https://github.com/fenago/dabiday/blob/main/images/pic2.png?raw=true "customer details")

-- Choose customer details and Transform Data [![transform data](https://github.com/fenago/dabiday/blob/main/images/pic3.png?raw=true "transform data")](https://github.com/fenago/dabiday/blob/main/images/pic3.png?raw=true "transform data")
+- Choose customer details and Transform Data</br></br>
+[![transform data](https://github.com/fenago/dabiday/blob/main/images/pic3.png?raw=true "transform data")](https://github.com/fenago/dabiday/blob/main/images/pic3.png?raw=true "transform data")

 - This will open the Power Query Editor.
-Please select use first row as header from the Home tab:
+Please select use first row as header from the Home tab:</br></br>
 [![first row as header](https://github.com/fenago/dabiday/blob/main/images/pic4.png?raw=true "first row as header")](https://github.com/fenago/dabiday/blob/main/images/pic4.png?raw=true "first row as header")

-- Validate that the first row is the header and then close and apply:
+- Validate that the first row is the header and then close and apply:</br></br>
 [![validate](https://github.com/fenago/dabiday/blob/main/images/pic5.png?raw=true "validate")](https://github.com/fenago/dabiday/blob/main/images/pic5.png?raw=true "validate")

-- Confirm that your Power BI Desktop shows the correct customer details:
+- Confirm that your Power BI Desktop shows the correct customer details:</br></br>
 [![confirm](https://github.com/fenago/dabiday/blob/main/images/pic6.png?raw=true "confirm")](https://github.com/fenago/dabiday/blob/main/images/pic6.png?raw=true "confirm")

-- Follow the same steps and also load the Order Details and Product Details so that your final result after all of the imports look like this:
+- Follow the same steps and also load the Order Details and Product Details so that your final result after all of the imports look like this:</br></br>
 [![more imports](https://github.com/fenago/dabiday/blob/main/images/pic7.png?raw=true "more imports")](https://github.com/fenago/dabiday/blob/main/images/pic7.png?raw=true "more imports")

-- Finally, just LOAD (not transform) the Sales and Regions data:
+- Finally, just LOAD (not transform) the Sales and Regions data:</br></br>
 [![sales and regions](https://github.com/fenago/dabiday/blob/main/images/pic8.png?raw=true "sales and regions")](https://github.com/fenago/dabiday/blob/main/images/pic8.png?raw=true "sales and regions")

-- Once you have successfully loaded all of your data, your final screen will look like this:
+- Once you have successfully loaded all of your data, your final screen will look like this:</br></br>
 [![final imports](https://github.com/fenago/dabiday/blob/main/images/pic9.png?raw=true "final imports")](https://github.com/fenago/dabiday/blob/main/images/pic9.png?raw=true "final imports")
+</br></br>
 ### Get Data Option in Power BI Dashboard

-### Getting Started - IMPORTANT:
+### Getting Started - IMPORTANT:</br></br>
 Download the getting started file [here](https://github.com/fenago/dabiday/raw/main/dabi_day_data.pbix "here").
 Once the file is downloaded, double click it to launch Power BI.

 #### Step 2: Formatting

 From the Data tab, you can access all the imported tables and view them in tabular form.
 On the right, you’ll find a list of tables and fields within those tables.
 You can select a table or field to perform formatting actions on them.
 If you have fields such as date, time, city, state, percentage value, currency, etc. you can change the format or data type from the Modeling tab.

-- Click on the Data Tab to explore that data that you imported from Step 1:
+- Click on the Data Tab to explore that data that you imported from Step 1:</br></br>
 [![data](https://github.com/fenago/dabiday/blob/main/images/pic10.png?raw=true "data")](https://github.com/fenago/dabiday/blob/main/images/pic10.png?raw=true "data")